 There is a significant barrier such services must overcome to achieve large-scale success however – adoption.
 While take up is strong from tech-savvy startups, the much harder challenge will be encouraging larger enterprises to make the jump.
 As companies grow, many become increasingly cumbersome and resistant to change.
 Business processes become woven into the company’s very fibre – which can be very hard to break.
 Embracing a new way of collaboration is not as simple as investing in new software, it requires a change in culture; a new way of thinking.

 The key for this particular lock therefore, may be in the targeting.
 Software sales teams should look to introduce their services not simply to a new company, but to particular teams within a company.
 By ‘infiltrating’ individual teams for their internal projects, business collaboration services should be able to grow their presence gradually within a larger business – and I mean gradually, this isn’t a change that will happen quickly.
 There are a significant number of workers out there who are so intrinsically invested in a certain way of working that it is simply unlikely they will ever change.
 Task management software therefore, is probably an idea that sits best with Generation Y; 18-32 y/o millennials.
 However, with Forbes reporting that 50% of professional millennials are already in leadership positions, perhaps the end of email really is on the (distant) horizon.

 Do you use software to help organise your teams?
 Drop us a comment or a tweet (@perceptiveflow) – would be great to hear your thoughts.

-One example of content marketing that I’m personally fond of is ‘Piggyback’ marketing, as this is often where you can find some great innovation and quick thinking.
+I’m personally rather fond of Piggyback marketing, as it’s often where we can find examples great innovation and genuinely quick thinking.